-So we arrived in Dalby, the home of the TV country boys Luke and Cody (for those who watch house rules her win Australia).
+So we arrived in Dalby, the home of the TV country boys Luke and Cody (for those who watched house rules in 2016 here were the winners).

 So the Pioneer Caravan Park was set on what seemed like a truck route.
 So if you had any windows open during the day, you would hear them very frequently.
 But once the doors are closed, little road noise gets through.